 When I started to read Just Between Us I did get flashbacks to other novels, like those mentioned above.
-I began to therefore wonder whether the stories would overlap.
-However, my worries quickly subsided after a few chapters when the story took a fresh turn that was very different to other books I had read.
+I began to, therefore, wonder whether the stories would overlap.
+However, my worries quickly subsided after a few chapters when the story took a fresh turn that was very different from other books I had read.

 Have you read Just Between Us?
 Maybe you have read a thriller with a similar theme that you feel both us and others would enjoy.

 Did you enjoy this article?
 Then PIN it for later…

 Disclaimer: Travelling Book Junkie uses affiliate links within our articles.
 When you read reviews and buy books via our links, we receive a small commission that helps support our site at no additional cost to you.